Script Development / Simple Cache DFF.CACHE

 List Methods

-Using the list structure, you can store multiple caches in order under the same Key, often used to implement queues, stacks, etc.
+Using list structures allows storing multiple caches sequentially under the same Key, often used to implement queues, stacks, etc.

 DFF.CACHE.lpush(...)

-Add an element to the left side of a list structure, parameters are as follows:
+Add an element to the list structure from the left side.
+Parameters are as follows:

 Type |